-In 2018-19, about 37% of people in Perth North PHN utilised Medicare-subsidised allied health services, up from 30% in 2013-14 and the same as the rate across metropolitan PHNs (Australian Institute of Health and Welfare, 2020e).
-Joondalup SA3 had the highest rate of allied health utilisation in the PHN (41%).
-In contrast, less than 35% of people in Swan SA3 utilised allied health care compared to 38% of people in SA3s in major cities with a medium SES.
+Percentage-of-population utilisation of Medicare-subsidised allied health services fell from 37% in 2018-19 to 35% in 2019-20 before rebounding to 39% in 2020-21 (Australian Institute of Health and Welfare, 2021g).
+Joondalup SA3 had the highest rate of allied health utilisation in the PHN (43%).
+In contrast, 36% of people in Swan SA3 utilised allied health care compared to 39% of people in SA3s in major cities with a medium SES.
 We note that optometry services are more likely to be subsidised by Medicare compared to other types of allied health services.
 These data also do not include allied health care provided by Aboriginal health services and other non-government organisations.